SpaceX Starbase

 SpaceX conducted a groundbreaking ceremony on the new launch facility in September 2014, and soil preparation began in October 2015.
 The first tracking antenna was installed in August 2016, and the first propellant tank arrived in July 2018.
 In late 2018, construction ramped up considerably, and the site saw the fabrication of the first 9 m prototype test vehicle, Starhopper, which was tested and flown March–August 2019.
 Through 2021, additional prototype flight vehicles were being built at the facility for higher-altitude tests.
 By late 2023, over 2,100 full-time employees were working at the site.

 The development of Starship has resulted in several lawsuits against the FAA and SpaceX from environmental groups.
 Some conservationists have expressed concern over the impact of Starship's development in Boca Chica, Texas, on species like the critically endangered Kemp's ridley sea-turtle, nearby wildlife habitats and national-refuge land.

 On December 12, 2024, SpaceX filed an official request to Cameron County authorities to have an area that includes the site incorporated as a new city, named Starbase.
 On February 13, 2025, Cameron County judge Eddie Treviño ordered an election on the incorporation petition to be held on May 3.
 Voters approved incorporating the new city as Starbase, Texas on May 3, 2025.
-Pending completion of legal formalities, Starbase, Texas will be the first new city in Cameron County since the incorporation of Los Indios in 1995.
+Starbase, Texas, is the first new city in Cameron County since the incorporation of Los Indios in 1995.